Recommended Measures to Prevent Transmission of Coronavirus

 On March 11, 2020 the World Health Organization (WHO) declared COVID-19 a pandemic as 118,322 confirmed cases of SARS-CoV-2 have been reported worldwide with 4,292 deaths.
 China has 80,955 confirmed cases of SARS-CoV-2 with 3,162 deaths while the United States of America has 1215 confirmed cases of SARS-CoV-2 with 36 deaths as of March 12, 2020.
 California has 177 cases with three deaths according to the California Department of Public Health.

-The federal government as well as state governments have responded to the spread of COVID-19.
-Most recently President Trump signed a 8.3 billion dollar law passed by congress to combat the spread of and find a treatment or vaccine for the SARS-Cov-2.
+The federal government as well as state governments have responded to the spread of COVID-19 and how to prevent transmission of coronavirus.
+Most recently President Trump signed an 8.3 billion dollar law passed by congress to combat the spread of and find a treatment or vaccine for the SARS-Cov-2.

-Since January 7, 2020 the Center for Disease Control (CDC) initiated a response to COVID-19 making recommendations to avoid travel to certain countries or in cruise ships, and suspended entry of foreign nationals from China, Iran, many Europeans nations.
+Since January 7, 2020, the Center for Disease Control (CDC) initiated a response to COVID-19 making recommended measures to avoid travel to certain countries or in cruise ships, and suspended entry of foreign nationals from China, Iran, many Europeans nations.
 Also, the CDC have subjected US citizens, residents and their relatives to health monitoring and possible quarantine for up to 14 days.

 It is important to take preventive measures to reduce the spread of COVID-19.
-Below are the measures recommended to prevent transmission of SARS-CoV-2:
+Below are the measures recommended to prevent transmission of coronavirus:

 - Covering your cough and sneezes with a tissue or your forearm